A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes

 \end{lemma} The claim follows immediately from the variational identities defining the discrete solutions.
-Note that the perturbed problem is linearized around to original solution.
 Similar to the previous section, we next state bounds for the corresponding residuals. \begin{lemma} Under the above assumptions, one has

 with $\bar C$ denoting the constant of Lemma~\ref{lem:fullstab}.
 Moreover, for any $0<h,\tau \le \tau_0$ sufficiently small, the constant $\tilde c$ can be chosen independent of $h$ and $\tau$. \end{lemma} The proof of this assertion is provided in Appendix~\ref{app:residual}.
 By invoking the discrete stability estimate of Lemma~\ref{lem:fullstab}, which holds also in the present situation, further noting that $\phi_{0,h}=\hat\phi_{0,h}$, $\uu_{0,h}=\hat\uu_{0,h}$, and proceeding similar to the proof of Lemma~\ref{lem:diskerr}, we see that